visgl/loaders.gl/docs/api-reference/core/fetch-file.md

-# File Utilities
+# fetchFile

-Small optional file reading utilities that work consistently across browser (both main thread and worker threads) as well as under Node.
-The main function is `fetchFile` which can be used as a slightly more featured/portable version of fetch.
+The `fetchFile` function is a wrapper around `fetch` which provides support for path prefixes and some additional loading capabilities.

 ## Usage